EQDYNA/EQdyna/README.md

 with near-fault geologic observations.
 EQdyna has been verified against benchmark problems from community-led SCEC/USGS code verification excercise.
 Recently, termalpressurization is implemented.

+### Author:  Dunyu Liu
+### Date:    10/07/2020
+### Contact: dunyuliu@tamu.edu
+## Version 5.2.0; Git tag v5.2.0; Parent 5.1.0.
+# Major changes:
+* Library_output is created to handle outputs.
+* warning.f90 is created to alert users about potential issues.
+* library_degeneration is created to handle mesh degeneration of a hexhedron to wedges/tetras.
+* C_degen is introduced.
+* Simplification of code structure.
+* Hourglass control and shape functions are consistent for hexas, wedges and tetras.
+* [Verification] This version has been verifed against benchmark SCEC TPV105 3D.

 ### Author:  Dunyu Liu and Bin Luo
 ### Date:    09/30/2020